The History of Tim Hortons

 The first Tim Hortons restaurants offered only two products - coffee and donuts.
 The selection of donuts was highlighted by two original Tim Hortons creations, the Apple Fritter and the Dutchie.
 They became the most popular donut choices in the 60's, and remain two of the most popular today.

 But as consumer tastes grew, so did the choices at Tim Hortons.
 The first change in the chain's product focus took place in 1976 with the introduction of the phenomenally successful Timbits (bite-sized donut holes), today available in more than 35 different varieties.
 The chain's growth into the 1980's brought about a whole series of new product introductions: muffins (1981), cookies (1981), croissants (1983), and soups & chili (1985).
 Sandwiches, which were originally introduced in 1993, were re-introduced with a new and improved line-up of six varieties, called "Tim's Own", in 1998.
 Also, in the 1990's, bagels (1996), flavored cappuccino (1997), Café Mocha (1999) and Iced Cappuccino (1999) were introduced.
 In 2003, the Turkey Bacon Club sandwich and Maple Pecan Danish were successful menu additions.
 In 2004 Tim Hortons introduced, Yogurt & Berries, Cinnamon Roll and the Hot Smoothee to the menu.
-Many new great products were added to the menu from 2006 to 2012 such as the Chicken Salad Wrap, the hot Breakfast Sandwich (eggs, sausage or bacon, processed cheese on a toasted homestyle biscuit), Iced Coffee an most recently the Grilled Panini.
+Many new great products were added to the menu from 2006 to 2013 such as the Chicken Salad Wrap, the hot Breakfast Sandwich (eggs or egg whites; bacon or sausage; and processed cheese served on a toasted homestyle biscuit, English muffin or bagel), Iced Coffee, as well as Lattes, Mocha Lattes and Cappuccinos made with premium espresso and most recently the Grilled Panini.

 The chain's biggest drawing card remains its legendary Tim Hortons coffee.
 This premium blend is also available in cans, as are Tim Hortons hot chocolate and English Toffee and French Vanilla cappuccinos, so guests can also enjoy these great tasting products at home.